deGekata/IntSpector/README.md

 The main difference between a move constructor and a copy constructor is that a move constructor transfers ownership of the resources, while a copy constructor creates a new copy of the resources.

 # Here is some information about existing types of constructors by "sample" object
 `T(T&)`: This is a non-const copy constructor that creates a new object by copying the contents of an existing object.
 The parameter passed to this constructor is a non-const reference to the object being copied, which allows the constructor to modify the object if necessary.
+In some situations it might be counter-intuitive, that COPY constructor modify reference, so there are very few cases of use, where it can be implemented this way.

 `T(const T&)`: This is a const copy constructor that creates a new object by copying the contents of an existing object.
 The parameter passed to this constructor is a const reference to the object being copied, which means that the constructor cannot modify the object.

 `T(T&&)`: This is a move constructor that creates a new object by "stealing" the contents of an existing object.
 The parameter passed to this constructor is an rvalue reference to the object being moved, which allows the constructor to efficiently transfer ownership of the object's resources without making a copy.

-`T(const T&&)`: It scares me...
+`T(const T&&)`: I fear no man...
+But that thing... it scares me